Chabane/serverless-playground/README.md

 ## Features
 - Run bigdata apps without provisioning or managing servers
-- Ease of use through UI portal and one-click install
+- Ease of use through UI portal + monaco-editor, and one-click install
 - Write job functions in any language supported by Apache Spark (Java, Python, R, Scala) and package in Docker/OCI image format
 - Coordinate multiple job functions into serverless workflows so you can build and update bigdata apps quickly.
 - Event-driven architecture